HeinvR/BicepMainDemo/BuildingBlocks/LandingZone/Main/README.md

 # Landing Zone - Main deployment

 This template is used to deploy Azure Resources in the 'Main' customer subscription.
-This main subscription part of the Landing zone deployment and is the foundation on which all off the ekco services built upon.
+The main subscription is part of the Landing zone deployment and is the foundation on which all off the ekco services built upon.

 The following components can be deployed by using this template.
 Modify input parameters to specify which resources will be deployed
  - Azure Virtual Network resource, including subnets and NSG's.